Updated: Mar 5

 All this leads to a high number of restaurants closing their doors within their first year.

-So If you are looking to get into the food industry then a food truck, trailer or stall is a much better option, especially when starting out.
+So If you are looking to get into the food industry then a food truck, trailer or stall is a much better option, especially when starting.

-And in this article, I will give you 8 reasons why food truck business are better Vs. opening a restaurant.
+And in this article, I will give you 8 reasons why a food truck business is better Vs. opening a restaurant.

 1. Lower start-up costs